I try not to rush anymore, but recently I found myself getting sucked into life’s frenzy.

 This weekend she doesn’t have to be an adult.

-Today was a good day to step in and be the Mama.
+Today was a good day to be the Mama.